sustia-llc/gpu_logger_poc/README.md

    - Maximum SM and memory clocks
 2. Performance verification
    - Explicit CUDA device requirement
-   - Performance comparison using 2000x2000 matrix multiplication
+   - Performance comparison using matrix multiplication
    - Validation of tensor operations
    - Requiring GPU performance to be at least 2x faster than CPU
    - No CPU fallback - tests fail if GPU is not available
-3. Model execution verification
-   - Validates model loading
-   - Verifies inference execution
-   - Monitors performance metrics

 ## Requirements